-There are lots of times when you need a static IP on a machine — especially virtual machines or server systems.
-It’s pretty simple on a Debian system and can make your life much easier on Debian VMs so you can set up name resolution between the host and guest.
-Regardless of your reasons, we only have to edit a few files and run a few simple commands.
+There are lots of times when you need a static IP, especially for server systems.
+It’s pretty simple on Debian, we only have to edit a few files and run a few simple commands.

 Static IP setup